Bye Laws 2021

 1.1 The County Board shall not be held liable for costs incurred through injuries sustained by players.

 1.2 In the event of a county final being played on an enclosed pitch, a total of only 6 officials from each club shall be allowed on to the pitch.

 1.3 All decisions taken by or on behalf of the board, which require a vote, shall be decided by secret ballot.

-1.4 Re-grading and transfer applications within the county shall be submitted on or before the eight day of March.
+1.4 Transfer applications within the county shall be submitted between the 8th day of February and the 8th day of March.

 1.5 The Official guide of all bye-laws of Kilkenny Camogie Board shall be updated annually and displayed on the Kilkenny Camogie website.

 1.6 All medals awarded by the county board shall carry the Camogie logo, county name and inscription and shall be standardised at all levels.
 20 medals are provided for league and championship winners with the exception of Senior, Intermediate and Junior competitions where 25 medals will be provided.

 1.7 The annual convention of the board shall be held before the end of November.

 1.8 Club players shall be graded as senior for county championship matches only through playing in senior knock-out championship matches.
 Club players shall be graded as intermediate for county championship matches only through playing in intermediate knock-out championship matches for their club.
 Such grading shall not prejudice the player’s eligibility for u-21, u-18, and u-16.
 Clubs may request re-grading of players from senior to intermediate, senior to junior or intermediate to junior on or before the 8th March.
 (Note: re-grading must be completed before the commencement of competitions.)